lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans1.md

 <b>Step 2: adversarial training, train the generator</b>.

-Unlike standard backpropagation, where gradients should update the discriminator's parameters, in this case, the discriminator's parameters stay frozen.
-The gradients are directed to the generator to enhance its learning process.
-The trained generator produces a new set of fake data, labeling it as "1," and send to the discriminator for real class prediction.
+Unlike standard backpropagation, where gradients are used to update the discriminator's parameters, here the discriminator's parameters remain frozen.
+Instead, the gradients are directed toward the generator to improve its learning process.
+The trained generator then produces a new set of fake data, labels it as "1" and sends it to the discriminator for a real vs. fake classification.

 </p>
 <p>&nbsp;</p>